CUAstro-REU-Python-Workshop/2020-workshop/README.md

 ![AnacondaPath](http://toolkit.geosci.xyz/_images/AnacondaPath.png)

 - Please go through the notebook [CrashCourseInPython.ipynb](intro/CrashCourseInPython.ipynb) in the 'intro' folder.
 It will help you revise the basic functionalities and concepts within Python.
 - The CrashCourseInPython.ipynb file is a Jupyter notebook: an open-source web application that allows one to create and share documents that contain live code, equations, visualizations and narrative text.
 It comes pre-installed with package distributions like Anaconda.
-However, if you don't have access to Jupyter/Python on your computer (or run into issues installing Anaconda/Python), you can find an online version of the notebook [here](https://colab.research.google.com/github/CUAstro-REU-Python-Workshop/2020-workshop/blob/master/intro/CrashCourseInPython.ipynb)!
+However, if you don't have access to Jupyter/Python on your computer (or run into issues installing Anaconda/Python), you can find an online interactive version of the notebook [here](https://colab.research.google.com/github/CUAstro-REU-Python-Workshop/2020-workshop/blob/master/intro/CrashCourseInPython.ipynb)!

 ## *After* the workshop